 4. Outdated software, drivers or BIOS

-Old BIOS updates, drivers or Windows/MacOS versions can cause insufficient power management which will lead to higher system temperatures and loud CPU fan noise.
-This not only makes your fan louder but may also cause instability issues like your pc keeps freezing or lagging unexpectedly.
+Outdated BIOS, drivers or Windows/MacOS versions can cause insufficient power management, which leads to higher system temperatures and loud fan noise.
+This not only makes your fan louder but may also cause instability issues like pc freezes or lagging unexpectedly.

 5. Hardware problems